 The 10 Best Natural Toothpastes

 This wiki has been updated 40 times since it was first published in May of 2016.
 If you'd like to avoid sticking artificial preservatives, flavorings, and colorings in your mouth on a daily basis, then you'll probably appreciate our collection of all-natural toothpastes, some of which are even certified organic.
 These carefully selected oral cleansers are sure to leave your teeth and gums feeling healthy and fresh — no dubious chemicals necessary.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes